Why do we need this research?

 Amniocentesis is a test that can be carried out in early pregnancy to check if a baby has any genetic problems.
 Using ultrasound to guide, a needle is inserted into the woman’s abdomen to take a sample of the amniotic fluid which surrounds the baby in the womb.
 This fluid contains cells from the baby that can then be tested in a laboratory for genetic conditions.

-It is essential that the person doing the test is trained in both using ultrasound and guiding the needle so that it doesn’t harm the baby or the placenta.
+Amniocentesis involves a small risk of miscarriage – around 1%.
+For this reason, it is essential that the person doing the test is trained in both using ultrasound and guiding the needle so that it doesn’t harm the baby or the placenta.
 This is even more important in obese women, where it can be difficult to place the needle.

-Tommy's funds research across the UK investigating the reasons for pregnancy complications and loss.
-We can keep you updated on our research news.
-If you're interested in being kept updated about our research and news from Tommy's, click here.
+Tommy's funds research across the UK investigating the reasons for miscarriage, stillbirth and premature birth.
+We can keep you updated on ways you can support our work.
+If you would like to join our fight against baby loss and premature birth, click here.

 We asked our lovely friend and supporter, Jennie Agg, what motherhood and Mother's Day means to her.
 In this piece, she speaks of her difficult past experiences of Mother's Day, how she has grappled with a sense of being in limbo, and the ultimate purity of her feeling of mother love.

 In the lead up to Mother's Day, you might find yourself thinking about how to process your emotions and what to do on the day itself.
 The anticipation can often feel scary or daunting, and finding ways to look after yourself is important.
 In this blog, you'll find advice from a few of our lovely supporters who understand how you're feeling.

 New research has revealed the benefits of giving progesterone to women with early pregnancy bleeding and a history of miscarriage.